Enrolling in National Health Insurance

 • For those 70-74

-Some people will not require the above eligibility certificate, so keep your health insurance card handy and contact the National Health Insurance and Pension Plan Division's Payment Team (Kyufu-gakari) at 058-214-2083 to confirm if you do or not.
+Some people will not require the above eligibility certificate, so contact the National Health Insurance and Pension Plan Division's Payment Team (Kyufu-gakari) at 058-214-2083 to confirm if you do or not.

 • Those living in a household not subject to pay residence tax can bring their eligibility certificate to a medical institution and have their meal costs reduced.